I was scared.

 Now, I connect local Japanese people with a global audience.
 I do it through my novels and my online community, Raw Japan.

-It’s my way of fulfilling my mission and contributing to the communities that grew me.
+It’s my way of fulfilling my mission and contributing to the communities that grew me, back in the US, Jamaica and Japan.

 If you feel connected to Japanese language, art or culture, join the community on this page.